johnyevsukov/pet-post-client/README.md

 ### [Sign Up](https://pet-post-client.vercel.app/) &larr;

+#### New accounts seeded with followers / following for a quicker testing experience 🐹.

 - A full stack social media application for pets.
 Built with React, TypeScript, CSS, and Express.
 - Utilizes the [PetPost API](https://github.com/johnyevsukov/pet-post-api).
 - Hosted on [Vercel](https://vercel.com/).